Insights · 5 min read

 Qualitative data shows you why certain events or behaviors are happening, helping you validate hypotheses and provide direction for next steps.
 A major strength of qualitative research is that it isn’t bound by the same limitations as quantitative methods; if responses don’t meet a researcher’s expectations, that data adds context to whatever you’re analyzing and might even explain something that numbers alone aren’t able to reveal.

-For many organizations, qualitative product data comes from Digital Experience Intelligence (DXI) tools and, specifically, session replay—which allows you to watch and analyze the events of every user session in your product.
+For many organizations, qualitative product data comes from a behavioal data platform and, specifically, session replay—which allows you to watch and analyze the events of every user session in your product.

 For product managers, the qualitative data from DXI helps validate numbers while also weeding out the causes of certain user behaviors.
 Qualitative data generated by session replay has cross-departmental benefits as well: